R300-AI/ITRI-AI-Hub/README.md

 # ITRI AI Hub
 The ITRI AI Hub provides a comprehensive AI infrastructure solution to help enterprises construct an AI system with **Compliant, Secure**, and **High Energy Efficiency**.
 Developers can find the optimal resources on this platform for implementing various sophisticated application services.
-This includes edge devices that capture cognitive data in private environments, sensory IoT integration that monitors and records the physical world, and state-of-the-art AI services on the cloud.
+This includes edge devices that capture and extract cognitive data in private environments, sensory IoT integration that monitors and records the physical world, and state-of-the-art AI services on the cloud.

 ### <div align="center">1.
 Getting Started with AI Software Development</div>
 ![](https://github.com/R300-AI/ITRI-AI-Hub/blob/main/assets/images/tasks.png)